wildducktheories/y2j/README.md

 	# convert YAML to JSON, run jq, convert back to YAML
 	yq {jq-filter} < yaml > yaml

-	# create an installer that will install into /usr/local/bin
+	# create an installer that will install y2j.sh into /usr/local/bin, then run that script with bash
-	y2j.sh installer /usr/local/bin
+	y2j.sh installer /usr/local/bin | sudo bash

 #DESCRIPTION

-This package provides a utility for transforming JSON to YAML, YAML to JSON and YAML to YAML.
+This package provides a utilities for transforming JSON to YAML, YAML to JSON and YAML to YAML.

-YAML to YAML transformations are performed by applying a jq filter to an JSON transformation of the YAML input stream and transforming the result back to YAML.
+YAML to YAML transformations are performed by applying a jq filter to a JSON transformation of the YAML input stream and transforming the resulting stream back to YAML.

 The script will use the local instances of jq, python and the required python modules if they exist locally or will use a docker container based on the wildducktheories/y2j image otherwise.